Paper-SSheets/-PositivityBot/README.md

 # PositivityBot
 A Twitter Bot that will respond to "#Positivity" (not case-sensitive) with a randomly-selected positive phrase.

+In case you're wondering... keys.py is deprecated, but yours will look very similar! ;)

 Feel free to add to the list of #Positivity phrases, and check out these YouTube links I heavily used to help me out!

 * https://youtu.be/W0wWwglE1Vc